Are you wondering, How to Care for your Hydrangea?

 Hydrangeas prefer good even moisture with well-drained and loamy soils.
 IMPORTANT: Make sure not to overwater.

-Besides adding soil pH adjusters / adding aluminium if needed, a mid to late spring feeding with an all-purpose fertilizer works for most hydrangeas, or by adding a slow-release fertilizer in the spring such as Osmocote.
+Besides adding soil pH adjusters and adding aluminum if needed, a mid to late spring feeding with an all-purpose fertilizer works for most hydrangeas, or by adding a slow-release fertilizer in the spring such as Osmocote.
 A light fall feeding after leaves fall is okay as well.
 Do not overfeed your hydrangeas

 Transplant your hydrangeas during the dormant season.
 New plantings can be done anytime during the growing season.